jonaliz/aws-xray-fargate/README.md

+##Updated by Jonny to test github repo work
 ## Application Tracing on Fargate with AWS X-Ray

 This is a continuation of an earlier [post](https://aws.amazon.com/de/blogs/compute/application-tracing-on-kubernetes-with-aws-x-ray/) on application tracking on Kubernetes with AWS X-Ray.